randomprecision/vault_test_environment/README.md

 ## Upcoming features

-- integrated self-signed SSL certs w/ trust
+- integrated (likely) temporary self-signed SSL certs w/ trust
+- getting vault_init python script to work properly and integrate it into the vagrants

 ## Pre-req